A Song of Wonder

 We know, don't we, that He didn't just come to identify with us but to rescue us?
 In fact, we know that He identified with us in order to take on our sin and deal with it.
 We know that the result of this was to be the firstborn among many brothers and sisters.
 See, we're not just crowned with glory and honour by being put in charge of creation.
 I mean, that would be a lot.

 But through Jesus, we are adopted into the family of God.
 We're given an eternal inheritance with Christ.
-We move from created creature here through to honoured custodians here and onto being the adopted children of God.
+We move from created creature down here through to honoured custodians here and onto being the adopted children of God.
 If you ever wondered whether God cares for humanity, if you ever wondered whether He cares for you, if He's mindful of us down here from way up there, stop wondering and begin to wonder at what He's already done for us.
 Why?

 Why elevate your own creation?
 These tiny, delicate, finite creatures?
 Why elevate them to become your children and give them an eternal relationship with you?
 The implied answer is that God is the type of God that does what He doesn't need to do because of a mindfulness and care for those who are much lower than Him.
 Wonderful.

 If that's true, what do we do?
-Well, the Psalm actually does nothing more than wonder.
+Well, the psalm actually does nothing more than wonder.
 It just sits there wondering.
 It doesn't even command us to respond.
 It simply lays out the wonder of it all and expects us to join in.

 I wonder if you'll pray with me and wonder at God together.
-Our Father, we are in awe as we turn our minds and our souls to this Psalm, and we have slowed down and considered truly what you have done.
+Our Father, we are in awe as we turn our minds and our souls to this psalm, and we have slowed down and considered truly what you have done.
 We are in awe.
-We're in awe of the Creator of the Devil's Marbles and the starry skies and of the peacocks and the fish and the platypus and the babies and everything in between.
+We're in awe of the creator of the Devil's Marbles and the starry skies and of the peacocks and the fish and the platypus and the babies and everything in between.
 And we wonder at how you can elevate us to being in charge of this world.

 Give us some of your responsibility and authority.
 What an incredible privilege.
 But then we are blown out of the water by the way your Son Jesus stepped out of the throne room of God, stepped into humanity, became one of His own creation, allowed Himself to be strapped to a cross, be humiliated, spat on, jeered at, and died to save us.
 Lord, we are in awe.
 We thank you that it is in your nature to care for your creation no matter how small.